michaelangelopineda/ms2-lumiere/README.md

         - ### Footer

-            -   The footer sits after the content of the last section at the bottom of pages, and includes a simple modal with the user’s email address and a subscribe button for newsletter for users to get latest updates about the store
+            -   The footer sits after the content of the last section at the bottom of pages, and includes a simple form with the user’s email address and a subscribe button for newsletter for users to get latest updates about the store.
+A successful feeback response will be initiated after subscribing to same.
             -   It also contains icons for the brand’s social media links for users to see their social media following.
 Lumiere's social media links are not yet linked but the icons open to a new window when clicked.
             -   The footer will collapse into two sections in mobile view- modal atop social's link and will sit next to each other on tablet view.